microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.DSLR.md

 > Note: DSLR Filming currently requires a HoloLens 2 for the camera rig.
 HoloLens 1 devices are not supported.

-1. HoloLens 2 (This device will be needed in addition to the user worn device)
+1. HoloLens 2 (This device will be needed in addition to the device worn by the user)
 2. Windows PC
 3. Visual Studio 2017 installed on the PC
 4. Windows 10 SDK (10.0.18362.0)
 5. Unity installed on the PC
-6. A DSLR camera
+6. Digital single-lens reflex (DSLR) camera
-7. A Blackmagic Design or Elgato capture card
+7. Blackmagic Design or Elgato capture card
 8. HoloLens 2 Camera Mount (Coming soon...)

 # Calibration